KylerSchmidt/Discord-bot-v2/README.md

 ### SETUP VIA CONFIG.JSON

-### rename configexample.json to config.json or create config.json

 ### an incomplete config.json will keep certain commands from functioning
 ### or bot functioning at all:

 desc                      - general description of config.json.

 botPrefix(required)       - prefix to communicate with bot in server.